-The best price found from United States to New Zealand is on April 27th, 2015, travelling with Virgin America.
+The best price found from United States to New Zealand is on June 16th, 2015, travelling with Air New Zealand.
 See more options, compare prices and book: search flights.

 There are a number of competing airlines that service NZ if you’re flying in from Asia, Europe or North America, though ultimately you’ll still pay a lot for a flight unless you jet in from Australia.
 NZ’s abundance of year-round activities means that airports are busy most of the time: if you want to fly at a particularly popular time of year (eg over the Christmas period), book well in advance.

 The high season for flights into NZ is during summer (December to February), with slightly less of a premium on fares over the shoulder months (October/November and March/April).
 The low season generally tallies with the winter months (June to August), though this is still a busy time for airlines ferrying ski bunnies and powder hounds.